 Paragraph 30(a) (4): The data required regarding the membership of the Public Employees' Retirement System of Mississippi were furnished by the System office.
-The following table summarizes the membership of the System as of the June 30, 2018 actuarial valuation date.
+The following table summarizes the membership of the System as of the June 30, 2018, the Valuation Date.